We describe conflict as 'a disagreement with tension'

 Sheffield's award-winning peer mediation scheme: Greystones Primary were joint winners at the National Mediation Awards 2022 (Quakers in Britain video)

-Watch the NEW video of our 2023 Annual Peer Mediator's Conference.
+Watch the video of our 2025 Annual Peer Mediators' Conference.

 What's going on...